Puloma1/CodeClauseInternship_Python/README.md

-All the programs for the tasks assigned in Python language
+All the programs in Python language for the tasks assigned.